 MMO: I’m always curious as to what you guys talk about in the bullpen during the game, anything you can share?

 MMO: Speaking of movies, I know from following you on Twitter that you’re a big film buff.
-Do you have a top-3 of all time?
+Do you have a top-3?

 Jerry: Oh man, that’s a lot of pressure.
 Top three?
 You can’t do that to a guy!
 I can give you my favorite movie of all time, Shawshank Redemption.
 I can give you my favorite comedy, Tommy Boy.
 I guess my favorite movie from last year was Arrival.
 I really enjoyed it; it was like a unique take on a sci-fi movie.
 It was really, really good, I saw it a few times.